This video of Frank Houston was recently uploaded to YouTube on the 30th of September, 2017.

 The audio confirms that Frank did continue to preach and that no one in the church seemed to be aware of Frank’s pedophile crimes or predatory behaviour.
 Even more disturbing, the audio suggests that Frank Houston did not face disciplinary procedures or show any remorse or repentance for his behaviour given the fact he was noting attractive young men in the audience and talking to some at the front, near the platform.

 Another disturbing aspect to all this is the fact that Frank Houston was involved in and influenced by the Toronto Blessing.
 Can we conclude that Hillsong was influenced by this demonic and heavily orchestrated New Apostolic Reformation (NAR) ‘revival’?
-For all those so-called ‘apostles and prophets’ moving in the ‘spirit’ with words of knowledge and no one called out this sexual predator (who potentially could have preyed upon even more underage victims at the Toronto Blessing?)
+For all those so-called ‘apostles and prophets’ moving in the ‘spirit’ with words of knowledge, why didn’t anyone call out this sexual predator (who potentially could have preyed upon even more underage victims at the Toronto Blessing)?

 THE COVER-UP CONTINUED WITH AUSTRALIA’S NAR LEADERS: